 What a pain in the ash that would turn out to be!

 Blausey v.
 Ohio Dept. of Transportation, Not Reported in N.E.2d, 2005 WL 894878 (Ohio Ct.Cl.), 2005 -Ohio- 1807.
 Dale Blausey was killed during a windstorm when the car he was driving was struck by a falling Norway spruce tree on a U.S. highway in Erie County, Ohio.
-The tree had been growing on a roadside right-of-way obtained by defendant on land that was owned by Joe Henry but occupied by a tenant.
+The tree had been growing on a roadside right-of-way obtained by the defendant on land that was owned by Joe Henry but occupied by a tenant.
 The primary proximate cause of the fall was the severe deterioration of the roots on the east side of the tree and the high wind that blew the tree onto the highway.
 The tree had been struck by lightning in 1973, and the damage from that strike led to interior rotting and an infestation of carpenter ants, the combination of which destroyed much of the root system.
 The deterioration had existed for as long as ten years, gradually weakening the tree to the extent that it became a hazard.

-Before it fell, the east side of tree that faced the highway showed little, if any, evidence of decay.
-Dead limbs were not clearly visible from the highway.
+Before it fell, the east side of the tree that faced the highway showed little, if any, evidence of decay.
+Dead limbs were not clearly visible from the road.
 Limbs had been removed from the lower part of the tree, which was not uncommon as landowners sought to mow, decorate, or otherwise use the land.
 Additionally, the lower part of the tree was obscured by bushes and vegetation.
-The upper growth of both the healthy and the diseased spruce trees was green and quite similar, although on close inspection, the growth on the healthy spruce appeared to be slightly more dense.
+The upper growth of both the healthy and the diseased spruce trees was green and quite similar, although, on close inspection, the growth on the healthy spruce appeared to be slightly denser.
 Cone growth was normal on both trees.
 Although the 1973 lightning strike had caused the tree to lose its “Christmas tree” shape at the top, the loss was not very noticeable.
 However, an inspection of the west side of the tree would have revealed evidence of deterioration and of a potential hazard.
 The State had not inspected the tree except from the highway, and that inspection did not reveal any defect.

 To constitute a nuisance, the thing or act complained of must either cause injury to the property of another, obstruct the reasonable use or enjoyment of such property, or cause physical discomfort to such person.
-In a suit for nuisance, the action for damages is predicated upon carelessly or negligently allowing such condition to exist.
-But in order for liability to attach to a defendant for damages caused by hazards upon the roadway, a plaintiff must show the defendant had actual or constructive notice of the existence of such hazard.
+In a suit for nuisance, the action for damages is predicated upon carelessly or negligently allowing such a condition to exist.
+But for liability to attach to a defendant for damages caused by hazards upon the roadway, a plaintiff must show the defendant had actual or constructive notice of the existence of such hazard.
 The distinction between actual and constructive notice is in the manner in which notice is obtained or assumed to have been obtained rather than in the amount of information obtained.
-Wherever from competent evidence the trier of fact is entitled to hold as a conclusion of fact and not as a presumption of law that information was personally communicated to or received by a party, the notice is actual.
-Constructive notice is that which the law regards as sufficient to give notice and is regarded as a substitute for actual notice.
+Wherever the trier of fact is entitled to hold as a conclusion of fact and not as a presumption of law that information was personally communicated to or received by a party, the notice is actual.
+Constructive notice is what the law regards as sufficient to give notice and is regarded as a substitute for actual notice.
 To establish that defendant had constructive notice of a nuisance or defect in the highway, the hazard “must have existed for such length of time as to impute knowledge or notice.

 – Tom Root